laurensmiers/alsa_presentation/alsa_info.md

   * Play on 6 channels
   * Set the samplerate to 96kHz

+Important:
-Important: Anything that can be set through the ALSA PCM API can be set in the config file!
+  * Anything that can be set through the ALSA PCM API can be set in the config file!
+  * If you put an unsupported setting in this config, you won't get any errors in your program....
+    * Just some errors about samplerate, ... in dmesg

 |||
 ### ALSA mysteries